 For teenagers.
 UK based.
-From who wears a cochlear implant to how they work, having one, living with one, news, views, links.
+Who wears a cochlear implant, how they work, having one, living with one, news, views, links.

 - Hearing Aids 101

-‘Independent website designed to help consumers learn about the wide variety of hearing aids and related products on the market today.
-Hearing Aids 101 provides an abundance of information about the latest innovations in hearing aids technology, as well as tips for shopping for hearing and assistive learning devices’.
-Canadian site, but information still applicable.
+‘Designed to help consumers learn about the wide variety of hearing aids and related products on the market today; latest innovations; tips for shopping for hearing and assistive learning devices’.
+Canadian.

-‘Many types of hearing aids exist.
-So which is best for you ?
+‘Which is best for you ?
 Find out what to consider when choosing a hearing aid’.
-Advice from the Mayo clinic.
+Mayo Clinic.
+USA.

 - National Hearing Care

-‘Hearing aids are complicated technical instruments that are tailored to the individual client’s needs.
-There are many different types and styles of hearing aids available today’.
+‘Hearing aids are complicated technical instruments tailored to the individual client’s needs.
+There are many different types and styles of hearing aids’.
+Australian.

 - Closed Captioning FAQ